cjswosunwoo/Sunwoo.github.io/_posts/About_SGRT.md

 * IGRT- Image Guided Radiotherapy
 * QA- Quality Assurance
 * ART- Adapted Radiotherapy
+* SBRT- Stereotactic Body Radiation Therapy
 ## Evolving mutidisciplinary roles
 As SGRT is new to the radiation therapy system, the clinical team needs specific training to move from original 3 point view system to SGRT system.
-The qualified medical physicist(QMP) is responsible to instruct users such as RTT
+The qualified medical physicist(QMP) is responsible to instruct users such as RTT.

+Because the SGRT data results don't always match with 3 point positioning, some RTTs might choose to ignore the information from the new SGRT system.
+To overcome this problem, patience and communication among the team members are needed.

 ## Dualities
 ### patient positioning(3-point vs. SGRT)